 You want the flexibility to give users the ability to do their own filtering, and drilling down into the data.
 For example, you might give the dashboard to a group of regional managers — each manager is going to be interested in viewing the metrics for their region, and may want to drill into the details by salesperson, by customer, or by product category.

 New tools for new times

 Businesses today are looking for breakthroughs that will allow them to thrive during challenging times.
 That has pushed business users to take a bigger role in data analysis projects.
 Incorta provides the tools for line-of-business teams who want agility today, and room to grow tomorrow.

-To learn more, download our eBook, The Business Person’s Guide to Analytics.
+To learn more, download our eBook, Next Level Data Analytics.